-Trade debtors for both the Group and Company are stated after provision for impairment of €1.2m (2021: €1.1m).
-See note 23 for basis of determination of provision.
+Trade debtors for both the Group and Company are stated after provision for impairment of €1,591,098 (2022: €1,195,944).

 Amounts due from subsidiary undertakings are unsecured, interest free, have no fixed date of repayment and are repayable on demand.